dwightjack/yuzu/packages/core/README.md

 ### Child components' initial state and computed state

 `setRef` accepts a second argument which is an object used as the child component's initial state during initialization.
-If a property value is a function it will be used to compute the child state value.
-Changes to the parent state will be propagated to the child state as well.
+If a property value is a function it will be used to compute the child state value and subsequent changes to the parent state will be propagated to the child state as well.

 The `Counter` component above could be refactored like this